pelias-deprecated/dockerfiles/readme.md

 #### OpenStreetMap

-Any `osm.pbf` file will work.
-A good source is [Metro Extracts](https://mapzen.com/data/metro-extracts/), which has major cities and custom areas.
-Download and place the file in the data directory above.
+Any moderately sized `osm.pbf` file will work.
 ##### configuration
 Once you find a URL from which you can consistently download the data, specify it in the configuration file and the download script will pull it down for you.